Chocolate Labrador

 The obedience training remains the same for both American Labs and English Labs.
 The personality of Chocolate Labs depends on both its environment and genetics.

-The Bloodlines of Choco>The Bloodlines of Chocolate Labradors
+The Bloodlines of Chocolate Labradors

 The variation in trainability is due to the difference in the bloodlines of show-bred dogs and field bred dogs.
 This doesn’t have anything to do with the coat color.